jungmannlab/picasso/readme.rst

 Other installation modes (Python 3.8)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an alternative to the stand-alone program for end-users, Picasso can be installed as a Python package.
 This is the preferred option to use Picasso’s internal routines in custom Python programs.
-Those can be imported by running, for example, ``from picasso import io`` to use input/output functions from Picasso.
+Those can be imported by running, for example, ``from picasso import io`` (see the "Example usage" tab below) to use input/output functions from Picasso.
 For windows, it is still possible to use Picasso as an end-user by creating the respective shortcuts.
 This allows Picasso to be used on the same system by both programmers and end-users.

 Via PyPI
 ^^^^^^^^